User User name Password

 In the perfect situation, everyone is happy that net neutrality is a reality, but then everyone complains when they all can't get the speeds they want because their info path is bottle-necked.

-This message has been edited since posting.
-Last time this message was edited on 16 May 2008 12:39
+This message has been edited since its posting.
+Latest edit was made on 16 May 2008 @ 12:39

 emugamer, vote with you feet is easy for you to say.
 However, they only come down hard on customers that do not have good alternatives.
 I am lucky that I have some choices.
 I can go to DSL and get poorer service for almost the same money.
 I will vote with my feet if I have a better deal.
 I think I will not have that choice.
 Comcast will not put them into that kind of position.
 They only slam persons who do not have any choice.
 That is unethical but good business.